Close

 Optional (but recommended) extra 7.5 credits of Accounting in the 2nd semester

-Choose 1 subject, which may include Critical Skills, from Bachelor of Arts groups 1, 2 and 5 – maximum one per group.
-See BA groups table.
+Choose 1 subject, which may include Critical Skills, from Bachelor of Arts groups 1, 2 or 5 – maximum one per group.
+Subject Groups.

 Maynooth Education: Critical Skills Option / Elective Option